gromacs/gromacs/docs/release-notes/2022/major/highlights.rst

 * Free-energy kernels are accelerated using SIMD, which make free-energy calculations up to three times as fast when using GPUs
+* A new formulation of the soft-cored non-bonded interactions for free-energy calculations allows for a finer control of the alchemical transformation pathways
 * New transformation pull coordinate allows arbibrary mathematical transformations of one of more other pull coordinates
 * Cool quotes music play list